trebisky/ebaz4205_miner/Compiler.md

 Notes on compiler and Makefile issues for my EBAZ4205 Bitcoin miner board Zynq demos

-I have used my Fedora x86 disktop (currently running Fedora 40) to generate these demos.
+I have used my Fedora x86 desktop (currently running Fedora 40) to generate these demos.

 I originally used the "arm-linux-gnu" compiler, and have decided to stick with it.
 It works.

-I might make more sense to use the "arm-none-eabi" compiler packages, but they require me to sort out a different set of options, and I am lazy.
+It might make more sense to use the "arm-none-eabi" compiler packages, but they require me to sort out a different set of options, and I am lazy.

-The new compilers (as of Fedora 40) give several annoying warnings:
+The new compilers (GCC 14.1.1 as of Fedora 40) give several annoying warnings:

 <pre>
 /usr/bin/arm-linux-gnu-ld: warning: start.o: missing .note.GNU-stack section implies executable stack